hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/040_vedanta_and_privilege.md

 it.
 Suppose this hole begins to increase; as it grows larger and larger, more and more of the scenery comes into view, and when the screen has vanished, we come face to face with the whole of the scenery.
-This scene outside is the soul, and the screen between us and the scenery is Mâyâ — time, space, and causation.
+This scene outside is the soul, and the screen between us and the scenery is Māyā — time, space, and causation.
 There is a little hole somewhere, through which I can catch only a glimpse of the soul.
 When the hole is bigger, I see more and more, and when the screen has vanished, I know that I am